thejsway/thejsway/manuscript/chapter11.md

 ## Expected result

-Here are a few screenshots of the expedted result.
+Here are a few screenshots of the expected result.

 ![Start menu](images/chapter11-01.png)